-- 76. Where the firm has been nominated under Paragraph 4.57. for a traded CECIS, at the time of the initial offering it must make sure that it understands theall routes by which that investors could use to subscribe into the for shares in the authorised or registered CECIS and the likely business relationships which will be established in each case so identified. have considered, holistically, the risk associated with the CECIS and in particular its associated points of entry. - 77.
+- 75.76.
+Where the firm has been nominated under Paragraph 4.57. for a traded CECIS, at the time of the initial offering it must make sure that it understands theall routes by which that investors could enteruse to subscribe into the authorised or registered the CECIS and have considered the risk presented by these routes to entry in its risk assessment of the CECIS carried out under Paragraph 3(4) of Schedule 3 and this Handbook the likely business relationships which will be established in each case so identified. - 76.
 The nominated firm must then undertake relationship risk assessments and apply CDD measures to each placing agent, broker/dealer and other market intermediary, together with any direct investor relationships in relation to any open offer for subscription in accordance with Commission Rule 4.70.(a).